lirantal/learning-http-security-headers-book/manuscript/Chapter-01-Introduction.md

 ## Helmet - a Node.js package to set HTTP security headers

-HTTP security headers are a generic tool that can be employed by any technology at the HTTP medium, such as load balancers, an API gateway, reverse proxies, or web application frameworks.
+HTTP security headers are a generic tool that can be employed by any technology at the HTTP Protocol Layer, such as load balancers, an API gateway, reverse proxies, or web application frameworks.

 [Helmet](https://helmetjs.github.io) is an open source project which comprises a collection of HTTP middleware functions that configure HTTP headers by setting the HTTP response object accordingly.